| Basic html tags

 width="200" height="155" alt="cute frog" /></a>

-Web-savvy surfers know how to read the html code on others' work.
+You can check out the code on others' work.
 If you're in Internet Explorer, for instance, with salon.com's home page open, go to the top of your Browser and

 click on